Since 2001

 Investor positioning

 Experienced STR investors, multi-property operators, and LLCs deploying serious capital.
-The 8-bedroom commands premium nightly rates ($580–$1,420) that justify a $40k–$58k furnishing package — but the same scale of revenue requires premium operational infrastructure (turnover crew, commercial-grade everything, multiple cleaning teams).
+The 8-bedroom operates at a premium nightly tier that justifies an amenitized resort or luxury estate planning range — but the same scale of operation requires premium operational infrastructure (turnover crew, commercial-grade everything, multiple cleaning teams).
 Owners at this tier are typically running the property as a full business, not a side investment.
 We see most 8-bedroom owners come to us with at least one 5BR or 6BR already in their portfolio, which is the right preparation.

 Typical guest: Multi-family groups (3–5 families), family reunions, or large adult groups (bachelor / bachelorette / corporate retreats) — typically 16–24 guests on 4–7 night stays